YetAnotherClown/planck/docs/design/conditions.md

 local isNot = Planck.isNot

 local scheduler = Scheduler.new(world)
-    -- Run our system only when there is a new Player :addRunCondition(systemA, isNot(onEvent(Players.PlayerAdded)))
+    -- Run our system only on frames where there are no new Players :addRunCondition(systemA, isNot(onEvent(Players.PlayerAdded)))
 ```
 </TabItem>